NeoSOFT-Technologies/mobile-react-native/README.md

 ## What is Monorepo?
 In this article, what we call "Monorepo" is a way to manage multiple npm packages in a single repository.

-typescript and react native app Monorepo using Lerna, a tool I will later introduce in this article.
+Here there is a typescript project and react native app with Monorepo using Lerna, a  tool I will later introduce in this article.
 React is also managing multiple packages in a single repository, but without Lerna.

 ## Following are the Pros and Cons of Monorepo.